nightrunner91/nightpack/README.md

 ### `SVG Sprite`

 It uses [SVG sprite loader](https://github.com/JetBrains/svg-sprite-loader) to serve SVG icons aswell.
 But you need to define which method you will use.
-To use this method insted of SVG Inline loader you will need to uncomment these lines of code in [webpack.config.js](webpack.config.js) file:
+To use this method instead of SVG Inline loader you will need to uncomment these lines of code in [webpack.config.js](webpack.config.js) file:

 ```
 const SpriteLoaderPlugin = require('svg-sprite-loader/plugin');